illusorier/123/CSS/Box.md

-CSS是什么？

-CSS are a stylesheet language used to describe the presentation of a document written in HTML or XML.

-盒模型应当是理解CSS的第一个切入点。

-**CSS Box Model** is a *CSS module* that defines the rectangular boxes, including their padding and margin, that are generated for elements and laid out according to the *visual formatting model*.
+The CSS box model describes the rectangular boxes that are generated for elements in the document tree and laid

-在DOM中，document对象表示整个文档，而在CSS中，这个document中的每一个element都以矩形盒子的方式呈现在屏幕上。

-盒模型说的是，在document中，每个element都用一个矩形盒子表示。

-In a document, each element is represented as a rectangular box.

-The CSS visual formatting model is an algorithm that processes a document and display it on visual media.

-渲染引擎的目标就是决定这个盒子的尺寸、位置和一些其他的属性。
+盒模型 矩形盒子

+Each box has a **content area** and optional surrounding **

 Determining the size, properties - like its color, background, borders aspect - and the position of these boxes is the goal of the rendering engine.